neuroforgede/pg_auto_failover_ansible/README.md

 ### Run base setup
+NOTE: cleanup.sh file in test/simple directory runs these two commands for you now if you are repeatedly needing to clean these up.

 0. remove existing ssh keys of you machines into your known hosts (only run this if you have rebuilt your machines and the ssh key has changed):